-The four TLD locations outside the Area 3 RWMS boundary and RWMS South (boundary location) have higher exposures due to nearby historical aboveground nuclear weapons tests.
+The four TLD locations outside the Area 3 RWMS boundary and one TLD on the boundary (RWMS South) have higher exposures due to nearby historical aboveground nuclear weapons tests.
 This distribution of exposures indicates radionuclides in the Area 3 RWMS have a negligible contribution to total exposure for a hypothetical person residing at the Area 3 RWMS when compared with exposures resulting from historical aboveground nuclear weapons tests.
-Estimated daily exposure rates in mR per day from the quarterly exposure rate data at the Area 3 RWMS are within the range of exposure rates at NNSS background locations (Figure 4-2).
+Estimated daily exposure rates in mR per day from the quarterly exposure rate data at the Area 3 RWMS were within the range of exposure rates at NNSS background locations (Figure 4-2).

 Between 1951 and 1971, 25 nuclear weapons tests were conducted within 6.3 km (3.9 mi) of the Area 5 RWMS.
 Fifteen of these were atmospheric tests, and nine of the remaining ten tests released radioactivity to the surface.
 There were no nuclear weapons tests within the boundaries of the Area 5 RWMS.
-Over the past 10 years, all exposure rate measurements are within the range of background levels measured on the NNSS.
+Over the past 10 years, all exposure rate measurements at the Area 5 RWMS were within the range of background levels measured on the NNSS.

-Comparisons of 2006 to 2018 direct radiation exposure data using TLDs from the two RWMSs with direct radiation data from NNSS background locations indicate that direct radiation exposure at the Area 3 and Area 5 RWMSs is generally low or declining (Figure 4-2 and Figure 4-3).
+Comparisons of 2006 to 2019 direct radiation exposure data using TLDs from the two RWMSs with direct radiation data from NNSS background locations indicate that direct radiation exposure at the Area 3 and Area 5 RWMSs is generally low or declining (Figure 4-2 and Figure 4-3).